-Such analysis is needed to enable us to advise firms on their financial planning and improvements to their economic performance.
-In particular we regularly
+Such analysis allows us to advise firms on their financial planning and how to achieve superior financial performance.
+In particular, we regularly…

-- Help firms to crystallize the financial issues that must be addressed to achieve increased profitability or to improve their cash base
+- Help firms crystallize the financial issues that must be addressed through a comprehensive review of their financial operations which includes but is not limited to:

-- Highlight the options faced by firms in refining their business recipe and in planning legal and business process improvements
+- Highlight the options faced by firms in refining their business recipe and in planning business process improvements

 - Advise on best practice for financial management reporting by teams, practice groups and firms

-- Carry out training and coaching in relation to financial competencies and on the improvement in time recording and time-keeping
+- Carry out training and coaching in relation to financial competencies and the improvement in time recording and timekeeping

 - Advise on pricing approach/alternatives and legal project management (see Pricing Approach and Alternatives)